Shaab Sabina or otherwise said Reef Sabina is located on the southern part of Giftun Island in a channel between 2

 Shaab Sabina or otherwise said Reef Sabina is located on the southern part of Giftun Island in a channel between 2 islands – Big and Small Giftun – belonging to the Giftun National Park.
 It lies 60 to 90 minutes from Hurghada by boat.

 The Red Sea here is perfectly calm on the surface but beware of occasional strong currents.
-And being a shallow dive site, it is suitable for all level of divers, from beginners to advanced.
+And being a shallow dive site, it is suitable for all levels of divers, from beginners to advanced.
 The depth of a dive at Shaab Sabina can range from 5 to 14 meters.
 Shaab Sabina is also suitable for drift dives.

 Shaab Sabina is consisting of the main reef, a protected sandy lagoon and an erg standing alone on the north.

 North of the main reef, a maze of ridges and ergs makes the underwater landscape exciting and in the northwest is a delightful coral garden.
 The hills are densely covered with hard corals which are the shelter for small species of fish.
 It is like being in a valley surrounded by mountains of corals.